AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootAutoGeneratorType/README.md

 **[Why And How To Avoid The `AUTO` Generator Type In Hibernate 5 And MySQL](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootAutoGeneratorType)**

+<b><a href="https://persistencelayer.wixsite.com/springboot-hibernate/post/why-and-how-to-avoid-the-auto-generator-type-in-hibernate-5-6-and-mysql">If you prefer to read it as a blog-post containing the relevant snippets of code then check this post</a></b>

 **Description:** In MySQL & Hibernate 5, the `GenerationType.AUTO` generator type will result in using the `TABLE` generator.
 This adds a significant performance penalty.
 Turning this behavior to `IDENTITY` generator can be obtained by using `GenerationType.IDENTITY` or the *native* generator.

 **Key points:**